mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-19. ## 🔹 bool patch(AsyncClientClass &aClient, const Firestore::Parent &parent, Database &database, const String &updateMask)
+19. ## 🔹 String patch(AsyncClientClass &aClient, const Firestore::Parent &parent, Database &database, const String &updateMask)

+Updates a database.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database Id is the Id of database to update.